ocirne23/Reflection-Entity-Component-System/README.md

-Reflection-Entity-Composition-System
+Reflection-Entity-Component-System
 ==================================

-An entity composition system which is high performance with focus on ease of use and minimal programmer overhead.
-Useful for smaller projects where you don't need more than 1 Entity World or dynamic component adding.
-Event handling implemented, allows for inheritance in entities.
+An entity component system which is high performance with focus on ease of use and minimal programmer overhead.
+Useful for smaller projects where you don't need more than 1 Entity World.
+Event handling implemented, allows for inheritance in entities, dynamic component adding.

 Libary .jar: